Node configuration

 A default node configuration is created during cluster onboarding in the CAST AI-managed mode.

 You can choose to modify this configuration or create a new one.
-If you add a new node configuration that will be applied to all newly provisioned nodes, you will have to mark it as default.
+If you add a new node configuration that will be applied to all newly provisioned nodes, you must mark it as default.

 Node configurations are versioned, and when the CAST AI provisioner adds a new node, the latest version of the node configuration is applied.